-The Department takes all ΑII concerns seriously. complaints and inquiries are thoroughly investigated.
+The Department takes all concerns seriously.
+All complaints and inquiries are thoroughly investigated.
 Most questions and concerns about service are handled at the Supervisor level; however, if the matter requires additional review, it may be forwarded to the Professional Standards Division.

-ΑII complaints Will be investigated, including anonymous complaints.
-The complainant receive Will periodic status reports regarding the investigation and written notice of the final disposition upon completion of the investigation.
+ΑII complaints will be investigated, including anonymous complaints.
+The complainant will receive periodic status reports regarding the investigation and written notice of the final disposition upon completion of the investigation.